How is myeloma different in African Americans?

 How can these treatment disparities be overcome?
 First, the IMF encourages health-care providers and patients to learn about clinical trials that provide new drugs and new approaches to care.
-You can do so by visiting the Myeloma Matrix 2.0 Smart Search.

 Secondly, as we know, there are few clinical investigators who are minorities.11 Perhaps this may affect the comfort level in patient/doctor or patient/nurse relationships.
 For that reason, we encourage collaboration among many health-care professionals.
 As reported by Kaiser Health News, black pharmacists in the U.S. are helping to close the cultural gap.12

 We encourage you to involve your whole health-care team in your care plan.

 Take a Deeper Dive: Latest Research on Racial and Ethnic Disparities in Myeloma

 From the New England Journal of Medicine. https://www.nejm.org/race-and-medicine